-The UF/IFAS Center for Aquatic and Invasive Plants and the Florida Fish and Wildlife Conservation Commission sponsor the five-day workshop June 10 to 14, 2019.
-The workshop is designed for teachers—4th through 12th grade—and other educators interested in learning more about the 130-plus invasive plant species invading Florida, and the native flora and fauna that make the state unique.
+The UF/IFAS Center for Aquatic and Invasive Plants and the Florida Fish and Wildlife Conservation Commission sponsor the five-day workshop June 11 to 15, 2018.
+The workshop is designed for teachers—4th through 12th grade—interested in learning more about the 130-plus invasive plant species invading Florida, and the native flora and fauna that make the state unique.

 Working with dozens of teachers throughout the state, more than 70 lessons, activities and audio-visual presentations have been produced for upper elementary, middle and high school students.
 Materials correlate to Florida’s Next Generation Sunshine State Standards and Common Core State Standards, and support learning skill-based science in a real-world context.